Acryval/PascalLexer/README.md

-# PascalLexer
+# PascalParser
-A simple java class to analyze code written in Pascal
+A simple java classes to tokenize, analyze and parse code written in Pascal